VSK321/chrysanthemum/README.md

 # Chrysanthemum: Generic Genetic Algorithm in Python

 A pure Python implementation of genetic algorithms with multiple crossovers, mutations and selection methods.
-Currently a WIP but examples for the knapsack problem and motif search problem are included.
+Currently a WIP but examples for the knapsack problem, motif search problem and TSP are included.

 Made to be easy to configure and modify for specific use cases.